 - SJW Land Company

-San Jose Water Company, a regulated utility, has almost 230,000 connections and provides water to nearly one million people in the Silicon Valley area.
+San Jose Water Company, a regulated utility, has almost 230,000 connections and provides water to nearly one million well-educated and affluent customers in the Silicon Valley area.
 The purchase of CTWS added 138,000 connections and 450,000 customers in Connecticut and Maine.

 Source: Investor Presentation